Verne D. Mudge: Stateside duty

-Following the Japanese Attack on Pearl Harbor and the United States entry into World War II, Mudge was promoted to lieutenant colonel and participated in the transition of the division from horse cavalry to essentially an infantry division, though it retained "Cavalry" in the name.
-Mudge was promoted to Colonel by the end of March 1942 and following the period of intensive training, he was transferred to the Fort Clark, Texas for duty in connection of reactivation 2nd Cavalry Division in December that year.
+Following the Japanese attack on Pearl Harbor and the United States' entry into World War II, Mudge was promoted to lieutenant colonel and participated in the transition of the division from horse cavalry to essentially an infantry division, though it retained "cavalry" in the name.
+Mudge was promoted to colonel by the end of March 1942.
+Following a period of intensive training, he was transferred to Fort Clark, Texas for duty in connection of reactivation of the 2nd Cavalry Division that December.

-In March 1943, the 2nd Cavalry Division was officially reactivated by the War Department as a segregated unit created from Afro-American personnel and Mudge was give command of 5th Cavalry Brigade subordinated to the 2nd Cavalry Division.
-However his tenure with that outfit was short and Mudge returned to 1st Cavalry Division at Fort Bliss, Texas as newly promoted Brigadier general in late March 1943.
+In March 1943, the 2nd Cavalry Division was officially reactivated by the War Department as a segregated unit created from African American personnel.
+Mudge was given command of the 5th Cavalry Brigade, subordinated to the 2nd Cavalry Division.
+However, his tenure with that outfit was short, and he returned to the 1st Cavalry Division at Fort Bliss, Texas as a newly promoted brigadier general in late March 1943.

-He assumed command of the division's 2nd Cavalry Brigade and because the whole division was already alerted for overseas assignment, Mudge participated in the preparation for movement, arriving with first units to Brisbane, Australia in July 1943.
-He then spent next six months with intensive jungle and amphibious training at division site north of Brisbane called Camp Strathpine.
-In early 1944, the whole 1st Cavalry Division including Mudge's 2nd Brigade moved to Oro Bay, New Guinea, a staging area for upcoming campaign.
+He assumed command of the division's 2nd Cavalry Brigade.
+Because the whole division was already alerted for overseas assignment, Mudge participated in the preparation for movement, arriving with first units to Brisbane, Australia in July 1943.
+He spent the next six months with intensive jungle and amphibious training at a division site north of Brisbane called Camp Strathpine.
+In early 1944, the whole 1st Cavalry Division, including Mudge's 2nd Brigade, moved to Oro Bay, New Guinea, a staging area for the upcoming campaign.